Jason Derulo: 2011–2012: Future History and other ventures

-In 2011, Derulo recorded a track with Demi Lovato titled "Together" for her album Unbroken.
+In 2011, Derulo recorded a track with pop rock singer Demi Lovato titled "Together" for her album Unbroken.
 His second studio album, Future History, was released on September 27, 2011.
 Derulo detailed his journey recording the album via a series of webisodes posted on his official website.
 Its lead single, "Don't Wanna Go Home", was released on May 20, 2011.
 It landed the number-one spot in the UK and in the top five in Australia.
 Derulo planned to embark on an eight-date UK tour in support of the album in February 2012, including a show at Wembley Arena on March 1.
-However, on January 3, 2012, while Derulo was rehearsing for his Future History Tour, he broke one of his vertebrae.
+However, on January 3, 2012, while doing 50 backflips as an endurance test during rehearsal for his Future History Tour, Derulo broke his C2 vertebrae, an injury known as the hangman's break.
 As a result, he canceled all of his tour dates.

 On March 28, 2012, Derulo appeared on American Idol to announce he would allow fans to help him finish the lyrics for a new song entitled "Undefeated", as part of a partnership with American Idol and Coca-Cola.
 Fans were given the opportunity to submit their own lyrics to complete the song, and fans were then given the chance to vote on which lyrics they liked the most.
-After doing an endurance test of 50 backflips in a row, Derulo broke his C2 vertebrate, also known as the hangman's break.
 On May 5, 2012, Derulo announced that his first post-neck injury television performance would be on the eleventh-season finale of American Idol, on May 22, 2012.
 In August 2012, Derulo became a dance master alongside Kelly Rowland, for the first season of the Australian dance talent show Everybody Dance Now.
 The show was cancelled shortly after its fourth episode aired due to poor ratings.

 On July 9, 2012, Derulo announced that he had signed Australian singer-songwriter Arlene Zelina to his record label Future History (co-owned with his manager Frank Harris) after he attended one of her performances at Whisky a Go Go in 2011 before she returned to Melbourne, Australia.
 On July 10, 2012, Derulo confirmed this on his Twitter.